What is the selfdestruct function?

-Developers use the selfdestruct function primarily to improve smart contract code security, clean up unused contracts and transfer Ethereum assets quickly.
+Developers used the selfdestruct function primarily to improve smart contract code security, clean up unused contracts and transfer Ethereum assets quickly.

 In such cases, developers will change to a new contract instead of upgrading the current contract.
-Thus, they can use the selfdestruct function to extract funds from the current contract and build a new contract with the required functionalities.
+Thus, they could have used the selfdestruct function to extract funds from the current contract and build a new contract with the required functionalities.

 What are the disadvantages of using selfdestruct?

-Typically, selfdestruct functions are called by developers who fail to communicate about it on time.
-Even when a team communicates the update, it does not circulate fast enough.
+Typically, selfdestruct functions are called by developers who fail to communicate about contract termination on time.
+Even when a team communicates the update, it may not circulate fast enough.
 As a result, some people might end up sending funds to the destroyed contract thinking it’s still active.
 In such a case, the funds are lost.